gabrieldansereau/ms_downscaling_metawebs/README.md

-based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where species occurrence probabilities were taken as the mean value of the distribution (results for other sampling strategies are discussed in Supplementary Material).
+based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where species occurrence probabilities were taken as the mean value of the distribution (results for other sampling strategies are shown in Supplementary Material, Fig. S1).
+Site-level results (before summarizing by ecoregion) are also provided in Supplementary Material (Figs. S2-S5).

 ![(A-B) Example of a community measure (A, expected species richness) and a network one (B, expected number of links).
 Both measures are assembled from the